 Vinegar and Water

 Use vinegar and water in a 50/50 mix as an awesome dead mouse smell remover.
-If you have an area that needs more, then up the vinegar content.
+If you have an area that needs more, then increase the vinegar content.

 Generally speaking, I use this mix for areas that should not be cleaned with bleach.

 Oh, by the way, vinegar only smells for a few minutes!
 Some people question whether or not the vinegar smell will also linger.
 It doesn’t.

 If you want to be certain that the area is clean and free of any bacteria, then bleach is your product!

 5. Freshen The Area

 It is essential to get the smell out of the area as soon as possible by using odor absorbers such as ground coffee or charcoal.

 Consider using joss sticks, or incense sticks.
 These have a very strong smell and will help you to overpower the dead mouse smell.

 6. Protect The Area

-Protecting the area means making sure no pesky mice can get back in!
+Protecting the area means making sure no other mice can get back in!

 It is one thing getting rid of a dead mouse smell, but another thing to keep mice away so you don’t have to go through this whole things again!